szyminson/jsos-msg-lookup/README.md

 For now you can run jml in 2 modes:

 ### Test mode
 You can use this mode to verify if jml works well and if given credentials are correct.
-Every minute you should recieve (as test messages) 3 emails with 3 newest (not only unread) retrieved messages from your JSOS inbox.
+Every minute you should receive (as test messages) 3 emails with 3 newest (not only unread) retrieved messages from your JSOS inbox.

 ### Normal mode
 In this mode jml does exactly what description says.